Hello! I’m Chance from OVOS, here to clear up some frequent questions and concerns (such as, what’s OVOS?).

 For the community to continue with Dinkum as such, however, would represent a 3-year setback with API breakage, and a repetition of the same, avoidable mistake.
 The strike against OVOS, years ago, was ostensibly our hobbyist status, though we had buy-in from two of Mycroft’s for-profit partners and from KDE.
 MycroftAI chose to pursue an identical, parallel project, from scratch, with a short deadline, and without the benefit of downstream input, open source contributions, or community testers.

 We don’t know.
-As noted above and in Neon’s announcement dated last Thursday, MycroftAI has signed over a couple of things, including these forums, to NeonAI.
+As noted above, MycroftAI has signed over a couple of things, including these forums, to NeonAI.
 MycroftAI have laid off their entire development staff.

 We are extremely sympathetic, but OVOS and Neon are each entirely unable to assist.
 MycroftAI’s unfulfilled backer rewards are understood to represent over a million dollars in hardware which MycroftAI can’t afford to produce, and their CEO has indicated that they will not be able to fulfill campaign rewards.